Ziziphus spina-christi: In culture

 In the Levant and wider Middle East, it is called sidr (associated with the lote tree of the Quran), and is common in the Jordan Valley and around Jerusalem, as well as in the Hajar Mountains of the United Arab Emirates.
 By some traditions, it was the tree from which the crown of thorns of Jesus was made.
 Matthew George Easton argues that Z. spina-christi is too brittle to be bent into a crown, and suggests another local plant, Ziziphus lotus.

 The oldest known Z. spina-christi is located in Ir Ovot southern Israel.
 It is estimated to be between 1500 and 2000 years old.
 It is believed locally to be the very tree from which Jesus' crown of thorns was made.
-It is the national tree of Qatar and the symbol of Arabah.
+It is the national tree of Qatar.

 In the Philippines, the Blaan people called it dadiangas.
 This was the former name of the city of General Santos.